scrapy/parsel/docs/xpath-tutorial.rst

 -  it allows selection and filtering with a fine-grained look at the text content
 -  XPath allows complex conditioning with axes
--  XPath is extensible with custom functions (we won’t cover that in this tutorial though)
+-  XPath is extensible with custom functions (we only touch on the bundled EXSLT extension functions, at the end of this tutorial)

 XPath data model
 ----------------